BigSoftVideo/DOTE/install.md

 5. The "Not found" indicators should change to "Available".
 6. Try restarting _DOTE_ if something looks amiss.

-If you reinstall _DOTE_ or update the version, then you will have to repeat this procedure.
+If you reinstall _DOTE_ or update the version, then you will have to repeat this procedure to reinstall FFmpeg.

 Like many other software, _DOTE_ has to do this extra step because of licensing restrictions.